wolter/CustomModules/modules/azureCS/README.md

 ## Secrets
 This model needs several **CognigySecrets** to be defined and passed to the Nodes.
 To include these APIs into Cognigy you need the **API Token** and create a Cognigy Secret for each of these APIs.

-You will require the following secrets for the individual Nodes:
+You will require the following Secrets for the respective Nodes:

 - **Spellcheck**
   - key (API Key)